 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Remove the screws that secure the antenna puck to the connector on the computer.
-Pull the antenna puck from the computer.
+Remove the screws the secure the antenna puck to the connector.
+Pull out the antenna puck from the computer.

-4. Lift the latch upwards.
-Lift and remove the WLAN card from the connector on the system board.
+4. Press the blue tab and lift the latch outwards.
+Lift and remove the WLAN card from the computer.